syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Summaries.md

 Public Module LinqExtensions
 	<System.Runtime.CompilerServices.Extension> _
 	Public Function StdDev(Of T)(ByVal values As IEnumerable(Of T), ByVal selector As Func(Of T, Double?))
-As Double Dim ret As Double = 0
+As Double Dim result As Double = 0
 		Dim count = values.Count()
 		If count > 0 Then
 			Dim avg?
 As Double = values.Average(selector)